Pakistan Taliban secretly bury leader, vow bombs in revenge

 "The murder of Hakimullah is the murder of all efforts at peace," said Interior Minister Chaudhry Nisar.
 "Americans said they support our efforts at peace.
 Is this support?"

-Mehsud, who had a $5 million U.S. bounty on his head, and three others were killed on Friday in the militant stronghold of Miranshah in northwest Pakistan.
+Mehsud, who had a $5 million (3.1 million pounds) U.S. bounty on his head, and three others were killed on Friday in the militant stronghold of Miranshah in northwest Pakistan.

 Mehsud's vehicle was hit after he attended a meeting of Taliban leaders, a Pakistani Taliban fighter said, adding that Mehsud's body was "damaged but recognisable".
 His bodyguard and driver were also killed.